ethereum/EIPs/EIPS/eip-XXXX.md

     "additionalProperties": false,
 }
 ```
-Data Schema Testability: As the above data schema follows a JSON/JSON-LD schema format, and since such formats are known to be testable for schema conformance (see for example the [W3C CCG Traceability Work Item](https://github.com/w3c-ccg/traceability-interop)), the above data schema is testable.
+Data Schema Testability: As the above data schema follows a JSON/JSON-LD schema format, and since such formats are known to be testable for schema conformance (see for example the W3C CCG Traceability Work Item, the above data schema is testable.

 -------
 ### Conformance